 Personally, I use a blend of WP-Rocket/W3 Cache on some sites, but I am also testing WP-Cache.com.
 Installing and configuring the former, which literally means clicking one button, is a set and forget process, which is just great.

 Choosing the winner wasn't hard, but the rest of the positions were.
 Number one is a no brainer really.
 WP-Rocket outperforms the others in almost every single test, and more importantly, even in those concerning the load time.
-When you take the ease of installation and support into consideration, it is even better.
-You do, however, have to pay 39 USD per installation, though you can get an unlimited license for 199 USD.
+You do have to pay 39 USD per installation, though despite this we still consider it the best WordPress caching plugin.

 Coming in at position number two we have WP Super Cache.
 It comes as no big surprise that you see it here, and considering I already dubbed Rocket the winner, your best bet would have been either Super Cache or W3 Cache, right?
 To me they are a bit like red and green apples – almost the same.
 I am sure there are many out there who would spend hours at their keyboards talking up one or the other, but here I'm guided by our results.